Credit Score Singapore: What Is It & How to Improve [2024]

 Even if it’s overdue, pay off short-term loans first to reduce the number of creditors you have.

-Finally, keep track of all short-term loan activity within your credit report to measure progress over time.
+Finally, keep track of all short-term loan activity within your credit report, such as credit cards or cash advances, to measure progress over time.

 Track every payment made and any changes in interest rates or other fees associated with the loans.